 Excise duty is a type of indirect tax levied on production or manufacture of excisable goods in India.
 The Excise Duty is collected by Central Board of Excise and Customs (CBEC).
 In Union Budget of India 2016, an excise duty of 1% without input tax credit and 12.5% with input tax credit has been imposed on the articles of jewellery except silver jewellery.
 Excise Duty on alcoholic preparations, alcohol, and narcotic substances is collected by the State Govt and is called “State Excise Duty”.
 The Excise Duty on rest of goods is called “Central Excise Duty” and is collected in terms of Section 3 of the CEA (Central Excise Act), 1944.
-After Completion of this airtiel you will have a clear idea about What is Central Excise Duty?
+After Completion of this articel you will have a clear idea about What is Central Excise Duty?
 Check out the What is the excise duty rate, current Excise Duty Rate in India, Products with Excise Duty Charges, Changes made in Excise Duty rate.

 |Central Excise Valuation Rules, 2000||Central Excise Duty Forms in India|

 The following governs the law of Central Excise Duties

 - Central Excise Act, 1994

 Central Excise Act, 1994:

 This is the basic law related to the levy and collection of duties of central excise.
 However, this Act does not contain the Central Excise rate at which duties are imposed.

 Central Excise Tariff Act, 1985: